nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

   ylab("Principal component 2")

 #Save plot as pdf
-ggsave(filename = "/workdir/arne/physalia_lcwgs_data/data_practicals/Results/pca_plot.pdf", plot = pca)
+ggsave(filename = "~/day3/Results/pca_plot_allSNPs.pdf", plot = pca)
 ```

-Q: How do population relationships differ between the on LD-pruned PCA and the full-dataset PCA?
-And can you guess which individuals carry which inversion karyotype?
+**Q**: How do population relationships differ between the on LD-pruned PCA and the full-dataset PCA?
+Why do the population relationships differ?

+As you can see the separation between the populations, particularly between JIGA and the other populations, is a lot stronger, without much variation within populations.
+The reason for that is that JIGA has a different karyotype for the inversion 24 compared to MAQU, MBNS and PANY.
+Variation along PC2 represents genetic variation within each inversion karyotype.

+**Q**: What's with the lonely PANY individual that is intermediate between the two main clusters?